 Reasons Why You Need Cold Calling

 Difficult to be Ignored

 Email and online messaging are great for a lot of things, but if you are reaching out to a lead for the very first time, email is not always the way to do it.
 Your potential customers are bombarded with messages in their inbox every day.
-Between work messages, personal messages and messages from other businesses, people’s inbox is exploding.
-If a lead is unfamiliar with you, or not expecting an email from you, it is too easy for them to just toss your email in the junk box.
+Between work messages, personal messages, and messages from other businesses, people’s inbox is exploding.
+If a lead is unfamiliar with you, or not expecting an email from you, it is too easy for them to toss your email in the junk box.
 Not only that but if they even open your email, they can quickly determine they are not interested.

 It’s a lot more difficult for people to ignore you on the phone.
 Once you make the call and get them on the phone, it’s easier for you to reel them into a conversation.
 Making the cold call allows you to get one step ahead because they don’t know who is calling them, so they will, at the very least, answer the phone rather than shut you down before you even make the call.

 Direct Communication is Easier

 Have you ever received an email and thought to yourself, “Well, that was harsh.”
 There is a good chance the person sending the email had no intention of coming off so strong or abrupt.
 It is easy to misunderstand the emotions written in an email.
 When you send an email to someone you have never talked to before, the receiver of the message can completely misread your emotion.
 Maybe they will think you come off too pushy or aggressive.
 Right off the bat, they can decide they don’t want to participate in a conversation.

 With a phone call, however, people can get a feel for your emotions just by the tone of your voice.
 Cold calling offers a softer approach and leads to a better conversation.

 It Gives the Lead Options